 - Go to your site's URL which you should find on Vercel.
 If nothing shows up yet, wait a minute and refresh.
 Your note should now appear.

 Congratulations, you now have your own personal part of the internet in the form of a digital garden, for free 🎉.

 You can now start adding links as you usually would in Obisidan, with double square brackets, to the note that you just published.

 Remember to also publish the notes your are linking to as this will not happen automatically.
 This is by design.
 You are always in control of what notes you actually want to publish.
 If you did not publish a linked note, the link will simply lead to a site telling the user that this note does not exist.

-If you want to unpublish a note, without deleting the note from your vault, simply remove the dg-publish: true attribute in the fronmatter, open the publication center and click the "Delete notes from garden" button.
+If you want to unpublish a note, without deleting the note from your vault, simply uncheck or remove the dg-publish property in the note, open the publication center and click the "Delete notes from garden" button.

 Now that you are up and running, you can take a look at the available commands or the various available note settings.
 Or maybe you want to change your theme?